1. Abraham

 “The Founding Father of Monotheism”

 In my opinion, while he might not be the most popular, I’d say he’s one of the most influential people in history.
 Abraham, whether you believe he’s real or not, has made a lasting impact on Earth.
 According to the big 3 monotheistic religion, Christianity, Islam, and Judaism, Abraham is one of the founding fathers of monotheistic religion.
-He created a lot of the traditions of all of these religions, and is one of the figures all 3 of them can look up to.
-This guy is so important that they put him in 3 religions.
-Tell me that’s not some insane glaze.
+I feel like It’d be slightly controversial if I put a religious figure as the most glazed person in history, but why not include the person who pretty much created all of the religions?
+Abraham is the reason we have most of the religious figures that all these religions worship, and is worshipping something also not glazing in some capacity?

 2. Julius Caesar